flashboss/school/README.md

 The username 'admin' is easy to guess
 Are you sure you want to add user 'admin' yes/no? yes

-to test the web application with selenium:

-    deploy the application in a server
-    mvn -Pselenium test

 to test the rest api with junit: